superdesk/web-publisher/docs/contributing/community/reviews.rst

 Community Reviews
 =================

-Superdesk Web Publisher is an open-source project driven by a large community.
+Superdesk Web Publisher is an open-source project driven by its community.
 If you don't feel ready to contribute code or patches, reviewing issues and pull requests (PRs) can be a great start to get involved and give back.
 In fact, people who "triage" issues are the backbone to Superdesk Web Publisher's success!